Jordan Montgomery

-Jordan Blackmon Montgomery (born December 27, 1992), nicknamed "Gumby" or "Monty", is an American professional baseball pitcher who is a free agent.
-He has previously played in Major League Baseball (MLB) for the New York Yankees, St. Louis Cardinals, Texas Rangers, and Arizona Diamondbacks.
+Jordan Blackmon Montgomery (born December 27, 1992), nicknamed "Gumby" or "Monty", is an American professional baseball pitcher for the Texas Rangers of Major League Baseball (MLB).
+He has previously played in MLB for the New York Yankees, St. Louis Cardinals, and Arizona Diamondbacks.

 Before his professional career, Montgomery played college baseball for the South Carolina Gamecocks.
 The Yankees selected him in the 2014 MLB draft, and he made his MLB debut in 2017.
 The Yankees traded Montgomery to the Cardinals in 2022, and the Cardinals traded him to the Texas Rangers, where he won his first championship in the 2023 World Series.
+After spending two years with the Diamondbacks, he returned to the Rangers for the 2026 season.

 Early life

 Jordan Blackmon Montgomery was born on December 27, 1992, in Sumter, South Carolina.
 He attended Sumter High School where he played for the school's baseball team, being named the state's player of the year as a senior.
 He also won a high school state championship in 2011 and was later named Pitcher of the Decade in South Carolina by Diamond Prospects.